CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity-v2.md

 # Lab 05: Implement Intersite Connectivity

+## Lab Overview

+In this lab you explore communication between virtual networks.
+You implement virtual network peering and test connections.
+You will also create a custom route.

 ## Lab Objectives

 In this lab, you will complete the following tasks:

 + Task 1:  Create a core services virtual machine and virtual network
 + Task 2: Create a virtual machine in a different virtual network